3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 Note: I included the zoo and the aquarium on this itinerary, which might be a bit much unless you are really into animals or have kids in tow.
 So I recommend choosing one or the other.
 You’ll still have a very full itinerary for the day.

 Compared to other European Zoos, Schönbrunn Zoo is rather small, but on the other hand, there are giant pandas.
-What more one could ask for?

-Apart from these cute fluffy bears that like to fall over themselves, there are the obligatory elephants, giraffes, tigers, polar bears, and 500 other animal species waiting to be stared at.
+Apart from these cute, fluffy bears that like to fall over themselves, there are the obligatory elephants, giraffes, tigers, polar bears, and 500 other animal species waiting to be stared at.

 My personal favorite are obviously the giant pandas, who are just the goofiest animals on the planet.
 If you’re lucky, you’ll see them rolling around on their backs, holding their own feet, without a care in the world.

-Day 2, stop 4: Haus des Meeres
+Day 2, stop 4: Haus des Meeres—the WWII Flak-Tower Aquarium

 Haus des Meeres, Austria